 I first attended Camp Slovenski 6 years ago.
 The moment that I arrived at camp, I found that the absence of my phone was a relief.
 Instead of my phone, I got to enjoy the company of my friends, the smell of the forest, and meeting new people.
 As my years at camp passed, I mixed with both the running camp and the dodgeball camp.
 I can definitely say that I found a home with the runners, and running became my favorite activity at camp.
 Finally, I loved the bacon, eggs, and pancakes in the morning.

 This will be my third summer working at camp and I could not be more exited for nights by campfire.
 I spend most of my time with the cross country camp, which the peninsula's lakeside trails are perfect for.
 I also love playing jungle pong and eating ice cream from the Mosquito.

-I first came to camp in 2013 for Sand Volleyball Camp.
-Some of my favorite camp activities included volleyball and canoeing.
-I love working at camp because I get to live on the lake the whole summer and meet lots of wonderful people!
+I first came to camp in 2013 for the Sand Volleyball Camp.
+Some of my favorite camp activities include volleyball and canoeing.
+I love working at camp because I get to live on the lake and meet so many wonderful new people every summer!

 I first came to Slovenski Camps five years ago, after my Dad told me about a camp he found online so good I was sure he was making fun of me.
 Fortunately for me, he wasn't, and I have enjoyed running the trails and eating nutritious dining hall food ever since, which helps me train for my Cross Country Season at Ohio Wesleyan University.
 Having been a counselor for the past two years, I love working with the campers to improve both physically and mentally, and to develop new skills.

-Summer of 2018 will be my sixth year at Slovenski Camps: my third year as a counselor after three years of being a camper.
+Summer of 2019 will be my seventh year at Slovenski Camps: my fourth year as a counselor after three years of being a camper.
 This camp is my home away from home and one of my favorite places to be in the world.
 The environment is always so positive and energetic and I can't think of anywhere I'd rather be in the summer.